This video shares advice from families that get their care at the Diabetes Center on how people can emotionally cope with managing type 1 diabetes.

 Living With Diabetes

-This tool will help you learn about the hormone Glucagon, which may be prescribed to treat your child’s diabetes.
-Learn about how the drug is administered, when it’s used and potential side effects
+This tool will help you learn about the hormone glucagon, which may be prescribed to treat your child’s diabetes.
+Learn about how the drug is administered, when it’s used and potential side effects.
+Available in English and Arabic

 Find helpful tips for kids with diabetes to help control blood sugars during the winter months and keep away the winter blues.